jrp2014/smuggler2/README.md

 If you have installed `smuggler2` from a local copy of this repository, you may need to add `-package-env default -package smuggler2` to your `ghc-options` if you did not install using the `--lib` flag to `cabal install`.
 (This will depend on your setup and your version of `cabal`.

 ### Or use a `ghc` wrapper

-The `smuggler2` package provides an executable `ghc-smuggler2` that calls `ghc` with the `-fplugin=Smuggler2.Plugin` argument (followed by any others that you supply).
-This allows you to run the plugin over your sources without modifying your `.cabal` file:
+The repostory also has a very simple `ghc` wrapper `ghc-smuggler2` in the `app` folder that you can tweak to accomodate your local build environment.
+This allows you to run the plugin over your sources without modifying your `.cabal`
+file:

 ```bash
 $ cabal build -with-compiler=ghc-smuggler2